How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 If you don’t know how to answer this question, there are two ways to estimate it.

-In July 2020, I had the following breakdown between short term and long term tactics:
+In July 2020, I had the following breakdown between short-term and long-term tactics:

-• Long Term Tactics: 17 hours (includes writing guest blog posts and writing responses for HARO)
+• Long-Term Tactics: 17 hours (includes writing guest blog posts and writing responses for HARO)

 • Short Term Tactics: 3 hours (mainly prospecting for clients and sales calls)

-This distribution is weighted heavily towards long term tactics because I’m gearing up to launch a business book on Kindle in the fall.
+This distribution is heavily weighted towards long-term tactics because I’m gearing up to launch a business book on Kindle in the fall.

-#2.
 Why You Need A Marketing Mix?

-The appeal of short term marketing tactics is obvious.
+The appeal of short-term marketing tactics is obvious.
 These methods put cash in the bank right away!
 That’s fantastic.
 So, why bother doing anything else?
-The answer is that short term marketing tactics have two significant shortcomings.
+The answer is that short-term marketing tactics have two significant shortcomings.

 First, short term marketing tactics usually do not enhance your brand or reputation.
-That means that you are less likely to receive word of mouth referrals in the future.
-Further, your ability to charge higher prices and protect your margins will be threatened if you focus exclusively on short term tactics.
+That means that you are less likely to receive word-of-mouth referrals in the future.
+Further, your ability to charge higher prices and protect your margins will be threatened if you focus exclusively on short-term tactics.

 To combine short term and long term marketing tactics, we’ll borrow a concept from the investment industry: portfolio management.